andycroll/andycroll.com/_posts/2018/2018-12-02-write-long-strings-with-wiggly-heredocs.md

 You can interpolate variables into your strings just like you can with quoted syntax.

-The “wiggly” variant of the `HEREDOC` removes the same amount of spacing from every line as is used on the first line.
-The following two versions produce the same output.
+The “wiggly” variant of the `HEREDOC` removes the initial spacing from every line, as much as it is used on the first line of the `HERDOC`.
+The following two statements produce the same output.

 ```ruby
 throwing_away = <<THROW